Oefepe/Safed/README.md

 # Safed
-Keepsafe application for app locking and security measures on mobile phone.
+Safed application for app locking and security measures on mobile phone.
+Still in development.